sysfatal/sysfatal.github.io/cap.md

 $
 ```

-As showed above, the attribute exists and it is not empty.
+As shown above, the attribute exists and it is not empty.
 How are the capabilities encoded in this hexadecimal value?

 There are 3 different versions of capabilities (the last is *VFS_CAP_REVISION_3*)